 - 120 g/ 4.2 oz/ ½ cup unsalted butter, cold

-Clean the rhubarb and chop it into 2 cm/ ¾ inch pieces.
-Give them to a bowl and sprinkle with the sugar.
+- Clean the rhubarb and chop it into 2 cm/ ¾ inch pieces.
+Place in a bowl and sprinkle with sugar.
 Mix well and let the rhubarb release its juices for about 15-20 minutes.

-In the meantime preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit, chop the apples into small cubes and make the crisp.
+- In the meantime, preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit, chop the apples into small cubes and make the crisp.

-Drain the rhubarb well, add the chopped apples and the vanilla extract to it and give the fruit to a casserole dish of about 20x32 cm/ 8x12 inches.
+- Drain the rhubarb well, add the chopped apples, vanilla extract, and cornstarch and mix well.
+Place in a casserole dish of about 20x32 cm/ 8x12 inches.

-Bake the rhubarb crisp for 15 minutes in the preheated oven, then lower the heat to 160 degrees Celsius/ 320 degrees Fahrenheit and continue baking it for 15 more minutes or until golden brown.
+- Bake for 15 minutes in the preheated oven, then lower the heat to 160 degrees Celsius/ 320 degrees Fahrenheit and continue baking it for 15 more minutes or until golden brown.